pulumi/docs/pulumi-hugo/themes/default/content/resources/from-zero-to-production-in-kubernetes/index.md

 ---
 # Name of the webinar.
 title: "From Zero to Production in Kubernetes"
-meta_desc: "Join Pulumi & NGINX and go from zero to production on Kubernetes by using Python to build abstractions that make getting to production easier."
+meta_desc: "Go from Zero to Production on Kubernetes using Python to build abstractions and MARA - Modern Application Reference Architecture."

 # A featured webinar will display first in the list.
 featured: false

 # If the video is pre-recorded or live.
-pre_recorded: false
+pre_recorded: true

 # If the video is part of the PulumiTV series.
 Setting this value to true will list the video in the "PulumiTV" section.
 pulumi_tv: false